-How frequently do you find out someone you know has died through a ‘R.I.P.’ post on Facebook.
-Social media is great at bringing awareness to situations including tragedies.
+How frequently do you find out someone you know has died through an ‘R.I.P.’ post on Facebook.
+Social media is great for bringing awareness to situations including tragedies.
 Before social media, it may have taken weeks for the information to find your ears, and by that point, you may have missed the opportunity to attend the funeral or memorial service.

 Social media is great at disseminating information quickly and effectively.
 One status update can alert a whole community of something happening.
-Up into this point there has never been a tool so effective at communicating to the public, which everybody with an internet connection has access to.
+Up to this point, there has never been a tool so effective at communicating to the public, which everybody with an internet connection has access to.

 Planning the Funeral

 With Facebook around, it becomes very easy to plan a funeral.
 In the days before social media, you would have to contact every family member and friend individually.
 This was just one more thing you would have to worry about.
 Now with one click, you can connect to your entire circle of friends and family.
 Furthermore, letting family and friends know when and where the funeral will take place has never been easier.
 Coordinating the memorial service involves simply posting the information on Facebook.